Eric-McKinney/mint/log.md

     - I'll make another branch different error handling using errno instead of exiting, then maybe this can all be done in one process

+## June 22nd, 2024

+Goals for today:

+- [ ] Learn about errno
+- [ ] See if I can adapt the current error handling to use errno instead of exiting